Ink wash painting: Japan

 In Japan, the style was introduced in the 14th century, during the Muromachi period (1333–1573) through Zen Buddhist monasteries, and in particular Josetsu, a painter who immigrated from China and taught the first major early painter Tenshō Shūbun (d. c.
 1450).
 Both he and his pupil Sesshū Tōyō (1420–1506) were monks, although Sesshū eventually left the clergy, and spent a year or so in China in 1468–69.
 By the end of the period the style had been adopted by several professional or commercial artists, especially from the large Kanō school founded by Kanō Masanobu (1434–1530); his son Kanō Motonobu was also very important.
 In the Japanese way, the most promising pupils married daughters of the family, and changed their names to Kanō.
 The school continued to paint in the traditional Japanese yamato-e and other coloured styles as well.

 A Japanese innovation of the Azuchi–Momoyama period (1568–1600) was to use the monochrome style on a much larger scale in byōbu folding screens, often produced in sets so that they ran all round even large rooms.
 The Shōrin-zu byōbu of about 1595 is a famous example; only some 15% of the paper is painted.

-Josetsu (如拙) was one of the first suiboku (ink wash) style Zen Japanese painters in the Muromachi period (15th century).
+Josetsu (fl.
+1405–1496) was one of the first suiboku (ink wash) style Zen Japanese painters in the Muromachi period (15th century).
 He was probably also a teacher of Tenshō Shūbun at the Shōkoku-ji monastery in Kyoto.
 A Chinese immigrant, he was naturalised in 1470 and is known as the "Father of Japanese ink painting".